Pickled cucumber: Lime

 Lime pickles are soaked in pickling lime (not to be confused with the citrus fruit) rather than in a salt brine.
 This is done more to enhance texture (by making them crisper) rather than as a preservative.
 The lime is then rinsed off the pickles.
 Vinegar and sugar are often added after the 24-hour soak in lime, along with pickling spices.
 If the rinse is incomplete, the acids will end up too weak to preserve the vegetable, compromising food safety.

 The crisping effect of lime is caused by its calcium content.
 A safer and more convenient alternative is calcium chloride, which is neutral and requires no rinsing.

 Kool-Aid pickles

 Kool-Aid pickles, or "koolickles", enjoyed by children in parts of the Southern United States, are created by soaking dill pickles in a mixture of powdered Kool-Aid and pickle brine.
 Southern Living reported that fruit punch and cherry Kool-Aid were the most popular flavors for pickling.
 The flesh of Kool-Aid pickles typically takes on a pink color.
+This dish inspired the creation of Kool-Aid pineapples.